edjlatimer/osticket-prereqs/README.md

 ---

 ## 📌 Project Overview
 This project documents the step-by-step installation of **osTicket v1.15.8** on an **Azure Virtual Machine running Windows 10**.
 It covers VM setup, IIS + PHP + MySQL configuration, osTicket deployment, and final security cleanup.
+I will completing this project using a MacbookAir(MacOS)

 ---